nnobol/encore-temporal-go/README.md

 # Encore + Temporal Billing API

-This project implements a **Fees/Billing API** using [Encore](https://encore.dev) and [Temporal](https://temporal.io).
-It demonstrates service orchestration using Temporal workflows, service-to-service communication within Encore, and handling stateful business processes such as billing and fee collection.
+This project implements a **Billing/Fees API** using [Encore](https://encore.dev) and [Temporal](https://temporal.io).
+It demonstrates service orchestration using Temporal workflows, service-to-service communication within Encore, and handling stateful business processes such as adding line items to a bill, charging a bill, canceling an open bill, etc.

 ## Running the Project